hpc/charliecloud/doc/ch-test_desc.rst

     :code:`--perm-dirs`.

   :code:`-f`, :code:`--file FILE`
-    Run the tests in the given file only.
+    Run the tests in the given file only, which can be an arbitrary :code:`.bats` file, except for :code:`test.bats` under :code:`examples`, where you must specify the corresponding Dockerfile or :code:`Build` file instead.
 This is somewhat brittle and typically used for development or debugging.
 For example, it does not check whether the pre-requisites of whatever is in the file are satisfied.
 Often running :code:`build` and :code:`run` first is sufficient, but this varies.
-See also :code:`--file-tag` below.

 Scope is specified with: